ThomasHChapman/P4-NLP-Classifier/README.md

 ![](images/Top%2010%20words%20in%20Neutral%20Tweets.png)

 ## Modeling
-Our modelling efforts involved an iterative process through different classifiers to find the one that performed best with default hyperparameters.
+Our modeling efforts involved an iterative process through different classifiers to find the one that performed best with default hyperparameters.
 We evaluated our model performance using accuracy scoring because the cost of an incorrect prediction is relatively low, and we are interested in seeing how well a model predicts each of the individual classes.
 We then utilized a grid search to tune the hyperparameters of our best performing model in an attempt to further improve performance.
 The models are presented in order within the [completed notebook](bacefook_notebook.ipynb) from worst to best performing to demonstrate our iterative process.
 For the purposes of this summary, we will focus on the final random forest classifier model.

 The following graph shows the accuracy score of each successive model, and highlights the superior performance of the random forest classifier.